 See entry requirements for full details and eligibility.

-Today's financial services industry relies heavily on data analysis.
-The course offers rigorous training in all areas of finance with a focus on the quantitative skills that are required in every aspect of financial decision-making.
-The course is among the first in the UK to contain coverage of new and disruptive forms of finance at undergraduate level, including cryptocurrencies, FinTech, Big Data analysis, smart beta investing, peer-to-peer lending or high-frequency trading.
+Today's financial sector relies heavily on data analysis.
+The course provides rigorous training in all areas of finance with a focus on the quantitative skills that are required in every aspect of real-world decision-making.
+The degree is among the first in the UK to contain coverage of new and disruptive forms of finance at undergraduate level, including cryptocurrencies, FinTech, Big Data analysis, smart beta investing, peer-to-peer lending or high-frequency trading.

-You will learn to relate concepts and theories to financial practice through the use of specialist industry newspapers, including the Dow Jones Financial News and data vendors, such as Bloomberg and Thomson Reuters Eikon, as well as Refinitiv.
+You will learn to relate concepts and theories to financial practice through the use of specialist industry newspapers, including the Dow Jones Financial News and data vendors such as Bloomberg, Thomson Reuters Eikon and Refinitiv.

 Through core units and a choice of optional units, you will gain exposure to the related fields of economics, accounting, management and business law.

 The first year of study will consider finance in a mostly non-technical way, while providing training in the quantitative subjects that later modules will build upon.
 You will also study accounting and economics units.

 In the second year, you will deepen your understanding of the theory, evidence and statistical methods relevant to different areas of finance.
 You will learn to extract, process and combine the extremely diverse data used in financial decision-making in a dedicated unit.